 Best Overall: Jealous Devil All Natural Hardwood Lump Charcoal

-What We Like: No fillers, high maximum temperature, minimal ash
+What We Love: No fillers, high maximum temperature, minimal ash

 The Jealous Devil folk select the densest South American hardwood to be transformed with a unique small-batch carbonization process into this lump charcoal.
 The result?
 Longer burns with no sparking or popping, minimal ash, and a subtle flavor-enhancing aroma sought out by barbecue pros.
 Able to heat to more than 1,100 degrees, these cleaner burns can handle however hot you want to go.
 Perfect for a caveman-style reverse sear on your favorite steak or a low-and-slow cook on juicy brisket, chefs love the sweet flavor that manages not to overpower.